zaiisao/Documentation/en/cloud-recording/monitor_status.md

 title: Monitor Service Status During Recording
 description:
 platform: All Platforms
-updatedAt: Mon Aug 31 2020 07:56:16 GMT+0800 (CST)
+updatedAt: Mon Aug 31 2020 07:56:53 GMT+0800 (CST)
 ---
 # Monitor Service Status During Recording
 You can periodically call `query` to ensure that the recording service is in progress and in a normal state.
-Apart from `query`, you can use the Message Notification Service (NCS) as a complementary method to monitor the service status.
-See [Comparison Between NCS and the `query` Method](https://docs.agora.io/cn/faq/ncs_vs_query) for detailed comparison between the two methods.
+Apart from `query`, you can use the Message Notification Service as a complementary method to monitor the service status.
+See [Comparison Between the Message Notification Service and the `query` Method](https://docs.agora.io/cn/faq/ncs_vs_query) for detailed comparison between the two methods.

 ### Periodically query service status